randon-abrams-fvt/driver_impl_automation/readme.md

 # How to use

 ## DBC parameters
-### CG_VarType Attribute
-- The script will use this value as the data type for the signal in the gerated code

 ### Network name

-- The name of the first network will be used as the name for the driver
+- The name of the first network will be used as the name for the driver object

 ### Message name

-- The name of the message will be used as the name for the message class
+- The name of the message will be used as the name for the message object

 ### CG_MessageInstName Attribute

-- This value will be used as the name for the instantiated message variable as well as the bitfield name
+- This message attribute value will be used as the name for the instantiated message variable

 ### Signal name

-- Used for the signal name within the bitfield
+- Used for the signal name within the message data struct

+### CG_VarType Attribute

+- This signal attribute along with the signal byte order, bit length, and bit position will be used to assign a fixed endian type